-Distorted Reality & Limiting Beliefs
+Distorted Reality and Limiting Beliefs

 Distorted reality can be caused by Injunctions, Counter-Injunctions, Attributions, and Decisions made by children early in life.
 These basic elements of a person's Existential Position are usually at the root of whatever problems exist in their present-day life as adults.

 These beliefs and decisions about "reality" become embedded in the implicit memory -- stored on the neural networks of the Parent and Child ego states, they continue to run automatically as subconscious programs into adulthood.

 These parental messages are recorded on and sent from the neural network of our Parent

 ego state (First Position